marcvaneijk/marcvaneijk.old/_posts/2013-09-10-wapconsole.md

 title: Windows Azure Pack Console Connect
 tags: Certificate, claims based authentication, Console Connect, Marc van Eijk, Remote Desktop Gateway, URL rewrite, VMConnect, WAP, Windows Azure Pack
 ---
-Almost a year ago I wrote a blog on the Beta of Windows Azure for Windows Server.
+Almost a year ago I wrote a blog on the Beta of [Windows Azure for Windows Server](/2012/11/09/wa4ws).

 It was a very promising solution, but also had some shortcomings from a Service Provider perspective.
 I summed up a couple of requirements or nice to haves at the end of that blog

-•TCP Endpoints
+- TCP Endpoints
-•Site to site VPN
+- Site to site VPN
-•VM Networks
+- VM Networks
-•Remote in to VM RDP Gateway with single sign on •Change owner of existing virtual machines
+- Remote in to VM RDP Gateway with single sign on
+- Change owner of existing virtual machines
-•Change SPF Registration URL and credentials
+- Change SPF Registration URL and credentials

-A lot of great work has been done since the RTM version of Windows Azure for Windows Server.
+A lot of great work has been done since the RTM version of Windows Azure Services for Windows Server.
 Not only have they implemented all these requirements for Service Providers, but they even pushed the envelope by implementing a lot of other great features.
 Because all these new functionalities deserve an easier and more clear name, the product is renamed to Windows Azure Pack.

 One Platform

-Microsoft has released the Preview bits for Windows Azure Pack for download through the Web Platform Installer that can be downloaded here.
+Microsoft has released the Preview bits for Windows Azure Pack for download through the Web Platform Installer that can be downloaded [here](http://www.microsoft.com/web/downloads/platform.aspx).

-In the previous version (Windows Azure for Windows Server) the only way to connect to a virtual machine was by using the Remote Desktop Protocol and connect directly to the IP address of the virtual machine.
+In the previous version (Windows Azure Services for Windows Server) the only way to connect to a virtual machine was by using the Remote Desktop Protocol and connect directly to the IP address of the virtual machine.
 This required that the virtual machine was running, RDP in the guest OS was enabled, firewall exclusions for RDP were in place and the virtual machine had a public IP address.
 This public IP address would then be injected in to an RDP file when a tenant used the connect button from the Service Management Portal.

 If one of these requirements for connecting to the virtual machine was not met, you were unable to connect in to the virtual machine.
 You probably can think of some situations where this would be the case.